qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

    happen to know that it is represented by the EPSG ID 2964, we enter it in the search box.
-(Note: If you want to repeat this process for another :file:`LOCATION` and projection and haven't memorized the EPSG ID, click on the |mIconProjectionEnabled| :guilabel:`projector` icon in the lower right-hand corner of the status bar (see Section :ref:`label_projstart`)).
+(Note: If you want to repeat this process for another :file:`LOCATION` and projection and haven't memorized the EPSG ID, click on the |mIconProjectionEnabled| :sup:`projector` icon in the lower right-hand corner of the status bar (see Section :ref:`label_projstart`)).
 #.
 Click :guilabel:`Find` to select the projection.
 #.
 Click :guilabel:`Next`.